Benjilitics/Streamlit-EDA-Application/README.md

 This instruction is from *Chanin Nantasenamat* or *DataProfessor*.
 I added some personal notes while following his steps.

-# Watch the tutorial video
+# Watch the tutorial video from Chanin

 [How to build an EDA app using Pandas Profiling | Streamlit #19](https://youtu.be/p4uohebPuCg)